oracle/accelerated-data-science/docs/source/user_guide/apachespark/setup-installation.rst

 Local Development
 ==================

-Follow these set up instructions to submit Spark Jobs to DataFlow from your local machine.
+Follow these set up instructions to submit Spark Jobs to Data Flow from your local machine.

 PySpark Environment
 --------------------